Ravindu987/V-Num/README.md

 ### Software algorithms

 In order to achieve high success rates in uncontrolled environments efficient and reliable software algorithms have to be implemented.
-This project will consist of two such major software modules.
+This project will consist of three such major software modules.

 #### 1. Plate Localization

 - Since the cameras installed at toll gates cover a lot of area, the approach to apply character recognition to the entire video frame becomes inefficient and requires a tremendous amount of computational power to acheive a reliable success rate.
 Therefore as the first module of the pipeline was dedicated for localizing and cropping out the vehicle number plate from the frame.
 - An object detection algorithm was used for this purpose.
 Both YOLO v3 and v4 algorithms were both tested for this purpose.
+- YOLO v4 slowed a slightly better IoU than v3.
 - Darknet framework was used to train the model.
 - Manual built OpenCV with GPU support was used to run predictions on video file.

+- Application
+   - The detection algorithm was run on the frames of the video input using the trained weights.
+   - Since it is computationally expensive to run detection on each and every frame, tuning is done.
+More details are given below.
+   - The detected plate was cropped out and saved to a directory.

-#### 2. OCR
+#### 2. Character Localization

-The localized characters needs to be identified and this will be done using OCR ( Optical Character Recognition) algorithms.
-For this purpose I have currently implemented a CRNN model which consists of convolutional layers followed by LSTM RNN layers which combined can etxract information from the image.
+Due to the nature of the license plate it is inefficient to read the entire number at once.
+Therefore relevant characters were localized first.

+- Upsampling
+   - The cropped out plates were of low quality and therefoe image upsampling was carried out to enhance image quality.
+   - Several methods including ESRGAN, ESPCN, LapSRN was used.
+The method which provided best outcome was the image super rsolution technique EDSR.
+   - This is not computationally expensive.

+  - Localization
+   - Achieved using image processing techniques.
+   - Image was grayscaled and Otsu binarization was done to clear the image.
+   - Contour detection was done and smaller and larger contours were filtered out.
+   - Using the bounding box of the contour, the character from the original image was cropped out.

+#### 3. Character Recognition

-- CNN is used to extract features from the image
+- A custom CNN was trained to recognize the characters from the license plate.
-- RNN (LSTM) to predict characters
-- Finally a CTC layer is used for the classification.
+- CNN model was trained on 35,000 character images from the internet and 20,000 images from the target dataset and was tested on 1000 images from the target distribution.
+- Neual network consisted of 3 Convolution and Pooling layers with 2 dense layes and softmax activation at the end.
+- SparseCategoricalCrossentropy was used as the loss function and adam optimizer was used.
+- The weights were stored in HDF5 format.

-### Hardware Modules
+### Hardware Modules and other platforms

-High quality cameras are used to gather the video stream.
-The sequent processing will be done using a computer with a CUDA enabled GTX 1650 graphics processing unit and a 9th gen Intel core i7 processor.
+The processing was done using a computer with a CUDA enabled GTX 1650 graphics processing unit and a 9th gen Intel core i7 processor.

-The training of CNN models will be done using a computer with a CUDA enabled RTX 2080 graphics processing unit for time efficiency.
+The training of CNN models was be done using a computer with a CUDA enabled RTX 2080 graphics processing unit for time efficiency.

+Linux Mint and Ubuntu were mainly used as the operating systems for the project.
+A manual built GPU support Opencv build was used for image processing.
+Cuda 11.8 and CuDNN were used to get GPU support for processing.
+Tensorflow-GPU libary was as the framework for deep learning.

+By enabling CUDA and using GPU for processing, I was able to increase the time efficiency for all the training, preprocessing, image processing and prediction modules.
-By enabling CUDA, I was able to reduce the training time by a factor of 6 on GTX 1650 and 12 on RTX 2080.
+As an example, CuDNN reduced the training time of the YOLo model by a factor of 6 on GTX 1650 and 12 on RTX 2080 compared to default CPU processing.

 ### Accuracy